 I Tried GROW Coaching in My 1:1s.
 It Cut Them in Half.

-Last week I ran a 1:1 that lasted 12 minutes.
+Last week I ran a 1:1 that lasted 12 minutes read more about leadership and delegation.
 The engineer walked out unblocked, with a clear next step, and didn’t ping me for the rest of the day.
-A month ago, the same engineer would have walked out of a 45-minute 1:1 with a vague “I’ll think about it” and pinged me twice before lunch.
+A month ago, the same engineer would have walked out of a 45-minute 1:1 with a vague explore one-page procedure for team clarity “I’ll think about it” and pinged me twice before lunch.

 The only thing I changed was the questions I asked.
 I stopped solving problems in the meeting.
 I started running them through a 30-year-old coaching framework called GROW — Goal, Reality, Options, Way Forward.